Tarjadia: Skull

+Tarjadia is characterised by an extremely robust skull.
 The bones of the skull table are very thick.
 Like the osteoderms, they are covered in coarse pitting.
 The surfaces of these bones also bear perforations for blood vessels, especially around the edges of the orbits, or eye sockets.
 The parietal bones, which lie between two openings on the skull table called supratemporal fenestrae, have a distinctive sagittal crest.
 On the underside of the parietals, there is a depression for the olfactory bulb of the brain, responsible for the perception of smell.
 An olfactory channel leads up to this depression and can be seen on the underside of the frontal bones.

 The fragmentary occipital area of the skull (the base of the skull) shows part of the boundary of the foramen magnum (through which the spinal cord enters the skull), channels for the vestibular system (part of the inner ear responsible for balance), and holes for the semicircular canal (also part of the vestibular system).
 These holes and channels are found on the supraoccipital bone.
 The exoccipitals and opisthotics are also known in Tarjadia, and form the paraoccipital processes, two projections for the attachments of muscles that horizontally rotate the skull.
 These processes form notches that may be tympanic fossae, grooves towards the eardrums.